Batrachochytrium salamandrivorans: Distribution

 Bsal appears to occupy a narrow climactic niche in its native range in East and Southeast Asia.
 In its introduced range in Europe, it was first detected in the Netherlands in 2012, where it wiped out a majority of the country's small fire salamander population.
-It has since naturally expanded into Belgium, western Germany, and possibly Luxembourg, although it was likely present in some of these regions well before the documented outbreaks; the oldest known record is from Germany in 2004, for example.
+It has since naturally expanded into Belgium, western Germany, and possibly Luxembourg, although it was likely present in some of these regions well before the documented outbreaks; the oldest known record is from Germany in 2004.
 In Germany, it is primarily known from the states of North Rhine-Westphalia and Rhineland-Palatinate, with the core of its range being in the Eifel Mountains, where it has caused landscape-scale declines of fire salamanders.
 It was detected in the state of Hesse in 2024, on the border with North Rhine-Westphalia, where it was found to have caused a mass mortality of fire salamanders.

 In addition to this contiguous range, several isolated outbreaks have been reported.
 One such outbreak is known from the Steigerwald in Bavaria, Germany, which was possibly introduced either by hitchhiking on shoes, animals, or machinery, although it is also possible that it had naturally expanded from northern Germany unnoticed.
 The southernmost outbreak was identified in Allgäu in 2020, which was possibly associated with an accidental introduction via aquatic plants for garden ponds; this outbreak caused a mass mortality event among alpine newts.
 Due to its proximity to the Alps, this outbreak poses a major risk to the alpine salamander and Lanza's alpine salamander if allowed to expand.
 Another outbreak was identified in a single site in Catalonia, Spain in 2018, which likely originated from released captive individuals.
 This outbreak caused mortality in fire salamanders and marbled newts, and posed a severe threat to the endemic salamanders of the Iberian Peninsula; the site was thus impounded to contain the outbreak and prevent any spillover.
 Several other reports of Bsal from other parts of Spain are thought to be false positives, as later surveys of these sites have found no presence of the disease.